 Use a VNC Shortcut

-When establishing the connection to the VNC server, the system tries to determine if there are any credentials associated.
+When establishing the connection to the VNC server, the system attempts to determine if there are any credentials associated.
 If so, it prompts you to enter them.

 Your VNC session now begins.
 Begin screen sharing to view the remote desktop.
 You can send the Ctrl-Alt-Del command, capture a screenshot of the remote desktop, and share clipboard text contents.
 You also can share, transfer or record the VNC session, following the normal rules of your user account settings.